 Considers himself a proud Edinburgh native.
 A Compliance Auditor by profession, between 2012 and 2017 he served as a Councillor in the City’s Almond Ward and participated in a wide variety of planning and development matters over that time, particularly supporting and standing up for the preservation of beloved green spaces and conservation areas against the threat of unpopular development propositions.
 His experience in local government consisted of many meetings with Planning Officers, collaboration with fellow Elected Members, and presenting cases on behalf of constituents to the Planning Committee both verbally and in written form.
 He has also worked with campaign groups in their pursuit to raise awareness about specific community planning issues and encouraged them to make necessary deputations before Elected Members and Authority Officials.

-Alastair is a member of the Management & Finance Committee.
+Alastair was initially elected to the Cockburn Council in 2018 and re-elected in May 2021 and is a member of our Management & Finance Committee.

 Richard has lived in Edinburgh for over 20 years.
 He has a Masters Degree in Urban Design from Edinburgh University and worked as a planner in Gloucester and Aberdeen before being appointed Depute Director of Planning and Head of Economic Development for Lothian Regional Council.
 He then went into consultancy and is a founding Director of Rocket Science which works across the UK from its offices in Edinburgh, Newcastle and London, focusing on performance improvement in services for the public.

 Richard has specific expertise in economic regeneration, employability and skills and is a highly experienced facilitator working for a wide range of international, national and local clients and a range of public and public/private Boards.
 Having lived in the New Town, West End, Stockbridge and Murrayfield he now lives with his family in Newington and he is a Committee member of the Blacket Association.